-- If the vehicle will not be used for more than one month, remove the battery, fully charge it, and then place it in a cool, dry place. - If the battery will be stored for more than two months, check it at least once a month and fully charge it if necessary. - 3.
-Fully charge the battery before installation. - After installation, make sure that the battery leads are properly connected to the battery terminals.
+If the scooter will not be used for more than one month, remove the battery, fully charge it, and then place it in a cool, dry place.

+- If the battery will be stored for more than two months, check the specific gravity of the electrolyte at least once a month and fully charge the battery whenever necessary. - 3.
+Fully charge the battery before installation. - After installation, make sure that the battery leads are properly connected to the battery terminals and that the breather hose is properly routed, in good condition, and not obstructed.